• Menu

 "Painted Wall".
 Photo: Mobilus In Mobili

 For the intrepid adventurer, a weekend trip to The Black Canyon of the Gunnison offers some of the most enjoyable scrambling in the state.
-One of the lesser known National Parks in Colorado, Black Canyon provides visitors with a host of sightseeing and recreation opportunities from the south rim, easily accessible by driving west on US Route 50 from Gunnison, or east from Montrose.
+One of the lesser-known National Parks in Colorado, Black Canyon provides visitors with sightseeing and recreation opportunities from the South Rim, easily accessible by driving west on US Route 50 from Gunnison, or east from Montrose.

 Gunnison Route Hiking Trail